google/blockly-samples/codelabs/context_menu_option/context_menu_option.md

 ### Test it

-Reload your workspace, check your watch, and right-click on the workspace to confirm the timing.
+Reload your workspace, check your watch, and open a context menu on the workspace to confirm the timing.
 The option will always be in the menu, but will sometimes be greyed out.

 ![A context menu.
 The last option says "Hello World" but the text is grey, indicating that it cannot be selected.](hello_world_grey.png)